yawetse/bindie/README.md

 ##Notes
 * The Tab Module uses Node's event Emitter for event handling.
 * The Template Generator uses EJS, but you can generate your own mark up
-* The less file is located in `resources/stylesheets`